in-tech-gration/study-lenses/README.md

   - Add online demo and deployed version and include the following section in the README intro: `Explore a live demo [right here](URL)`

+  ---

+  **Quick start:**

+  - _How do I start lenses2 without automatically opening up the browser?_
+    - Just add the `-no-open` parameter at the end: `lenses2 path -no-open`

+  - _How do I change the styling?_
+    - Update the following file: `static/theme.css`

+  - _How do I change the main HTML structure (head, etc.)?_
+    - There are many place where you'll need to update the code, since there are multiple templates at the moment for various pages:
+      - `lenses/study/views/code.js`
+      - `options/--help/render-main-guide.js`
+      - `options/--help/render-plugin-guide.js`